WHAT TO EXPECT

 BEFORE THE VISIT

-There is nothing special you need to do to prepare, as Dr. Meyer will provide everything needed.
+There is nothing special you need to do to prepare, as Dr. Meyer or Bolch will provide everything needed.
 You will simply need to make sure your pet is accessible and that all the people you wish to be present are available.
-In general, she doesn’t like to disturb pets who have found a comfortable place to rest.
-Whether it’s on a couch, on a bed, or in a bathroom, she is happy to accommodate your pet in that special, comfortable location.
+In general, the doctors don't like to disturb pets who have found a comfortable place to rest.
+Whether it’s on a couch, on a bed, or in a bathroom, our doctors are happy to accommodate your pet in that special, comfortable location.
 Some people choose to arrange flowers, pictures, or candles nearby.
 Some people read passages, sing, or play music.
 Do whatever feels right for you.

-For pets who still have an appetite, please have a generous supply of very special treats available to offer your pet as Dr. Meyer gives the first injection.
+For pets who still have an appetite, please have a generous supply of very special treats available to offer your pet as the doctor gives the first injection.
 Some people choose to continue feeding these treats while their pet falls asleep.

 DURING THE VISIT

-Dr. Meyer will text you when she begins her travel to your home to give you the estimated time of arrival.
+Dr. Meyer or Dr. Bolch will text you when she begins her travel to your home to give you the estimated time of arrival.

 The first injection, a combination of very strong sedatives and tranquilizers, will be given under the skin.
-While giving the injection, Dr. Meyer will coach family members in distracting your pet with touch, soothing words, and special treats, if they still have an appetite.
-The injection will cause your pet to drift off into complete unconsciousness—3 to 5 minutes for cats, 8 to 12 minutes in dogs.
+While giving the injection, the doctor will coach family members in distracting your pet with touch, soothing words, and special treats, if they still have an appetite.
+The injection will cause your pet to drift off into complete unconsciousness—3 to 5 minutes for cats, 8 to 12 minutes for dogs.
 People often find this to be a special time for saying final goodbyes.

-The second injection, an overdose of an anesthetic called pentobarbital, is given once Dr. Meyer has confirmed that your pet is completely unconscious.
-Your pet will pass away completely a few minutes after this injection is given.
+The second injection, an overdose of an anesthetic called pentobarbital, is given once the doctor has confirmed that your pet is completely unconscious.
+Your pet will pass away completely after this injection is given.

-Dr. Meyer will confirm your pet has passed away by checking reflexes and listening for a heartbeat.
-If she will be providing aftercare, cats and very small dogs will be placed in a wicker basket and carried to the passenger seat of her vehicle.
+The doctor will confirm your pet has passed away by checking reflexes and listening for a heartbeat.
+If we will be providing aftercare, cats and very small dogs will be placed in a wicker basket and carried to her vehicle.
 Dogs over 20 lbs will be placed on a soft stretcher with blankets and carried to her vehicle.
-If a stretcher is used, Dr. Meyer will need the assistance of at least one person to help her carry the stretcher and place it in the specially equipped back seat of her vehicle.
+If a stretcher is used, the doctor will need the assistance of at least one person to help her carry the stretcher and place it in her vehicle.

 AFTER THE VISIT